CS-DS-125/125book/py4e_rst/11-regex.rst

    From: zqian@umich.edu
    From: rjlowe@iupui.edu

-This tells ``grep`` to show you lines that start with the string “From:” in the file ``mbox-short.txt``.
+This tells ``grep`` to show you lines that start with the string "From:" in the file ``mbox-short.txt``.
 If you experiment with the ``grep`` command a bit and read the documentation for ``grep``, you will find some subtle differences between the regular expression support in Python